int128/datadog-actions-metrics/README.md

 This action sends the following metrics on `closed` type.

 - `github.actions.pull_request_closed.total`
+  - Total closed events (count)
 - `github.actions.pull_request_closed.since_opened_seconds`
-  - Time from a pull request is opened to closed
+  - Time from a pull request is opened to closed (gauge)
 - `github.actions.pull_request_closed.since_first_authored_seconds`
-  - Time from the authored time of the first commit until closed
+  - Time from the authored time of the first commit until closed (gauge)
 - `github.actions.pull_request_closed.since_first_committed_seconds`
-  - Time from the committed time of the first commit until closed
+  - Time from the committed time of the first commit until closed (gauge)
 - `github.actions.pull_request_closed.commits`
+  - Number of commits in a pull request (count)
 - `github.actions.pull_request_closed.changed_files`
+  - Number of changed files in a pull request (count)
 - `github.actions.pull_request_closed.additions`
+  - Number of added lines in a pull request (count)
 - `github.actions.pull_request_closed.deletions`
+  - Number of deleted lines in a pull request (count)

 It has the following tags: